yorkeyao/VehicleX/README.md

 ## VehicleX Engine (Unity-python Interface)

 We provide a Unity-Python Interface, which you may generate your own images from python code without modifying Unity Environment or C# programming.
-You may perform attribute learning using attribute descent and then generate vechile data with learned attributes.
+You can perform attribute learning using attribute descent and then generate vechile data with learned attributes.
 Please check [./VehicleX Interface](https://github.com/yorkeyao/VehicleX/tree/master/VehicleX%20Interface) for more details.

 ## VehicleX Source Code and 3D Vehicle Models